 When the alcohol concentration reaches a certain level, the individual concerned is intoxicated.
 Intoxication refers to the reduction or loss of normal physical and mental faculties.
 Intoxication is based upon measurable changes in an individual's performance of a specific task, such as operating a motor vehicle.
-The term "intoxication" should be separated from the more common term "drunk."
-The term "drunk" is used as a descriptive word denoting a particular type of observed behavior.
+The term "intoxication" should be separated from the more common term "impairment".
+The term "impairment" is used as a descriptive word denoting a particular type of observed behavior.